peteroupc/TurtleParser/api/com.upokecenter.util.RDFTerm.md

 * `static int LANGSTRING`<br>
  Type value for a string with a language tag.
 * `static RDFTerm NIL`<br>
- Object for nil, the end of a list, or an empty list.
+ object for nil, the end of a list, or an empty list.
 * `static RDFTerm REST`<br>
  Predicate for the remaining objects in a list.
 * `static RDFTerm TRUE`<br>
- Object for true.
+ object for true.
 * `static int TYPEDSTRING`<br>
  Type value for a piece of data serialized to a string.